kavia-common/app-gateway/App2AppProvider/app2appprovider-technical-design.md

 All inter-component calls are strongly-typed COM method calls.
 Payloads are opaque and may be carried as byte buffers or UTF-8 strings; encoding is an implementation detail of the endpoints (e.g., JSON, CBOR, Protobuf), not a transport concern.

+Important type note: connectionId is a numeric identifier (uint32_t) throughout the system (not a string or GUID).

 ## Goals

 - Strongly-typed transport with COM RPC across process boundaries.